Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for a Trade Name vary, depending on the type of business entity.

 A corporation and Limited Liability Company won’t typically register for a Maryland DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Maryland corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Maryland corporation or Limited Liability Company without forming another entity.

 Steps to Register a Maryland Trade Name